THEME: THE POOR – GATE TO HEAVEN

 READINGS: Amos 6:1,4-7/ 1 Timothy 6:11-16/ Luke 16:19-31

 26th Sunday in Ordinary Time

 The poor and needy whom we meet every day are the gate to heaven; and any charity done to them is a key that opens the heavenly gate to us.
-While the rich man missed this point, the church celebrates this weekend (27th September), a great model, St. Vincent de Paul (1581-1660), who understood this point very well.
+While the rich man in the parable missed this point, St. Vincent de Paul (1581-1660) understood this point very well.
 He used to say: “Those who have loved the poor will meet death without fear.”

-Seven years later (at age 45), he founded the Congregation of Priests of the Missions who dedicated themselves to the salvation of the poor country people.
+When he was forty-five (45) years of age, he founded the Congregation of Priests of the Missions who dedicated themselves to the salvation of the poor country people.
 At the same time, he found ways of mobilizing funds from the rich Christians to help the poor.
 In this regard, he organized many women of the nobility into the “Ladies of Charity”.
 He used their great contributions to operate the general hospital of Paris, where thousands of destitute were catered for.
 In addition, he established an old people’s home, an asylum for the insane and a home for lepers.
 Furthermore, poor farmers were given seeds for sowing as well as some money.

 To the 30,000 Christian slaves held in North Africa at that time St. Vincent sent priests and brothers of his Congregation to minister to them both spiritually and materially.
 These missionaries became also messengers for the families of the slaves.
 St. Vincent personally raised the equivalent of six million dollars to pay for the ransom of 1,200 slaves.
 In the midst of all this great work of charity, St. Vincent was a very humble and deeply spiritual person.